GintasS/tax-management-municipalities/README.md

 The original setup of this repository is by [Gintautas Švedas](https://github.com/GintasS).

 For a full list of all authors and contributors, check [the contributor's page](https://github.com/GintasS/tax-management-municipalities/contributors).

-## Security

-Tax Management Municipalities follows good practices of security, but 100% security can't be granted in software.
-Tax Management Municipalities is provided **"as is"** without any **warranty**.
-Use at your own risk.

-_For more info, please refer to the [security](docs/SECURITY.md)._

 ## License